Vishal-V-Bhalerao/session-app/README.md

 learned:
 1. updating favorite star UI before the service response, if service failed revert to original state. used spread operator to create copy of original state
+--------------------- Context API -----------------
+Commit number 10 - Context API
+learned:
+1. using CreateCOntext for creating ThemeContext
+2. Use ThemeContext to wrap around components who needs data and set value to pass.
+3. use useContext to receive value in context

+Commit number 10 - Context API
+learned:
+1. using CreateCOntext for creating ThemeContext
+2. Use ThemeContext to wrap around components who needs data and set value to pass.
+3. use useContext to receive value in context